 First published 17 April

-- From Wednesday 8 July changes to stamp duty have been introduced to help home movers and first-time buyers
+- A temporary stamp duty holiday has been implemented to help home movers and first-time buyers

-- More mortgage products are now available for home movers, first-time buyers and those remortgaging to get a better deal
+- Mortgage deals are available for home movers, first-time buyers and those remortgaging to get a better deal, although rates are frequently changing

-- First-time buyers and home movers may need slightly higher deposits than previously, with many lenders seeking a 10-15% deposit
+- Some first-time buyers and home movers may need slightly higher deposits than pre-Covid, with some lenders seeking a 10-15% deposit

-- Mortgage lenders are offering payment freezes for customers financially affected by coronavirus – but interest is still charged during any payment holiday
+- Mortgage lenders are offering payment freezes of up to six months maximum, for customers financially affected by coronavirus – but interest is still charged during any payment holiday

 - Interest rates have been cut to 0.1%, lowering costs for borrowers already on tracker rate and some variable mortgages – there’s also great deals available for those looking to purchase or remortgage